“Let’s meet in Bangkok, I’ve just read the best hotel in the world is there.”

 Sampling Bangkok night life is an inevitable and essential task, from the spicy food to the night markets to the long rows of open air bars lining the streets.
 I remember waking up a bit late the next morning, my father pulling back the curtains, taking in the view and turning to face me with a hint of a smile saying, “it looks like a good day for a Bloody Mary.”

 On our final night we rode the lift to the top floor of the Hotel, for dinner at Le Normandie, now a Michelin 2 star restaurant.
-I borrowed a suit jacket from my father, and while not being the best dressed, did manage a respectable showing, as we worked our way through a host of courses and watched the river and the boats flow by far below us.
+I’d recently met Mimi Zieman in Nepal, and as she was also in town, a hurriedly purchased dress from the market and a cleaning of her sandals got her through the door.
+I borrowed a suit jacket from my father, and while not being the best dressed, we did manage a respectable showing, as we worked our way through a host of courses and watched the river and the boats flow by far below us.

 As my father set off to Colorado and I flew south to Australia, it was easy to agree: yes, it was truly, the best hotel in the world.